 Isaac Hogarth

 Isaac is an experienced advocate with an excellent track record at trials, joint settlement meetings and mediations.
-He is often instructed as a junior in high value claims, but also has extensive experience as sole counsel.
+He is often instructed as a junior in high value claims, and also has extensive experience as sole counsel.

 In addition to his civil practice, Isaac is often instructed to provide representation at inquests, particularly those arising from deaths in hospitals and road traffic accidents.